Independence is a goal held dear by many seniors and their loved ones, not just on the 4th of July but year-round.

 Even when a senior is physically well, able to be mobile, and perform their own ADLs, they may still have difficulty with socialization and independence due to one or more factors limiting their engagement.

-Another scenario limiting seniors is one of a spousal caregiver who can’t leave his or her loved one alone at home so is now isolated.
+Another scenario limiting seniors is one of a spousal caregiver who can’t leave his or her loved one alone at home, leading to isolation.

 Being homebound due to external environmental factors can lead to isolated seniors who are now unable to be functionally independent.
 This, in turn, could lead to a decline in functional status and a loss of independence.